-In December 2018, the U.S. Department of Homeland Security (DHS) issued a proposed rule (83 F.R.
-62406) seeking to require petitioners to file H-1B petitions subject to the regular cap, including those eligible for the advanced degree exemption, to first electronically register with U.S. Citizenship and Immigration Services (USCIS) during a designated registration period.
-USCIS would select from among the registrations timely received a sufficient number projected as needed to meet the applicable H-1B allocations.
-DHS also proposes to change the process by which USCIS counts H-1B registrations (or petitions, if the registration requirement is suspended), by first selecting registrations submitted on behalf of all beneficiaries, including those eligible for the advanced degree exemption.
+Starting from March 1, 2020, the U.S. Department of Homeland Security (DHS) will require petitioners to first electronically register with U.S. Citizenship and Immigration Services (USCIS) during a designated registration period (March 1 to March 20) and provide basic information so that the random drawing "lottery" selection can be made before the employers have to file their H-1B petitions (both those subject to the regular cap and those eligible for the advanced degree cap).
+USCIS would select from among the registrations timely received a sufficient number projected as needed to meet the applicable H-1B allocations under the quota.
+Employers will then have the opportunity to submit the full H-1B petition for substantive adjudication, but only for cases selected through the lottery.
+DHS also proposes to change the process by which USCIS counts H-1B registrations, by first selecting registrations submitted on behalf of all beneficiaries, including those eligible for the advanced degree exemption.
 USCIS would then select from the remaining registrations a sufficient number projected as needed to reach the advanced degree exemption.
 Changing the order in which USCIS counts these separate allocations would likely increase the number of beneficiaries with a master's or higher degree from a U.S. institution of higher education to be selected for further processing under the H-1B allocations.
-Public comments to the proposed rule were accepted until 2 January 2019.